A priori data-driven robustness guarantees on strategic deviations from generalised Nash equilibria: Preliminaries

-In the following, we interpret the above definition as context-dependent, in that the size $l$ of the input multisample is admitted to vary---all else remaining fixed for a given algorithm $\algo$.
 A key notion, strongly linked to that of algorithm, is the \emph{minimal compression set} \cite{MargellosEtAl2015}.
 This concept springs from the observation that typically only a subset of the sampled data is relevant to a decision or set of decisions, and all other samples are redundant.

 \begin{definition}[Compression set] Consider an algorithm $\algo$ as in Definition~\ref{Algorithm_definition}.
-A subset of samples $I \subseteq \msample$ is called a \emph{compression} for $\algo(\msample)$ if $\algo(I) = \algo(\msample)$.\footnote{With some abuse of notation, in the remainder the symbol $\msample$ is interpreted as either the i.i.d.~sample vector $\msample\in\Delta^K$, or the set comprising its components, i.e., $\msample=\{\delta_1,\ldots,\delta_K\}\subseteq \Delta$, depending on the context.} As multiple subset of samples can exist that fulfil this property, the ones with the minimal cardinality are called \emph{minimal} compression sets. \end{definition} If we feed the algorithm with the set of samples corresponding to a compression, then the same decision (in our case a set and a point in the set) will be returned as when we feed the algorithm with the entire multi-sample.
-The compression set is related to the notion of support samples that is presented below. \begin{definition}[Support sample] A sample $\delta_i \in \msample$ is a \emph{support sample} if its removal changes the decision returned by $\algo$, i.e., if $\algo(\msample) \neq \algo(\msample \setminus \delta_i)$. \end{definition} Notice that since the output of $\algo$ is a pair, it follows directly from the previous definition that if a support sample is removed, at least one of the two elements of the pair will have to change for the algorithm's output to change as well.
-A sample whose removal changes the $x^*$ component of $\algo$ is called a support sample for $x^*$.
-We link the two previous concepts by imposing the following \emph{non-degeneracy} assumption. \begin{assumption} With $\mathbb{P}^K$-probability 1, if $I^*$ is the set of support samples of $(S_K^*,x^*)=\algo(\msample)$, then $\algo(\msample)=\algo(I^*)$. \end{assumption} In other words, non-degeneracy implies that the solution returned by algorithm $\algo$ when fed with all the drawn samples is the same as the one obtained by using only the support samples of the problem.
-Under such assumption, the set of support samples and the minimal compression set coincide---and the latter is unique.
-This avoids degenerate cases where there is an accumulation of constraints active at the solution.
+A subset of samples $I \subseteq \msample$ is called a \emph{compression} for $\algo(\msample)$ if $\algo(I) = \algo(\msample)$.\footnote{With some abuse of notation, in the remainder the symbol $\msample$ is interpreted as either the i.i.d.~sample vector $\msample\in\Delta^K$, or the set comprising its components, i.e., $\msample=\{\delta_1,\ldots,\delta_K\}\subseteq \Delta$, depending on the context.} As multiple subset of samples can exist that fulfil this property, the ones with the minimal cardinality are called \emph{minimal} compression sets. \end{definition} If we feed the algorithm with the set of samples corresponding to a compression, then the same decision will be returned as when we feed the algorithm with the entire multi-sample.
+As established in \cite{MargellosEtAl2015}, the compression set is related to the notion of support samples \cite{CampiGaratti2008} and that of essential constraints \cite{Calafiore_2010}.
+Under certain non-degeneracy assumptions these concepts coincide.